talkpython/100daysofcode-with-python-course/days/58-60-twitter-api/README.md

 # Twitter Data Analysis with Python

-Welcome to this lesson.
-I prepared [a notebook](https://github.com/talkpython/100daysofcode-with-python-course/blob/master/days/58-60-twitter-api/twitter-api.ipynb) so you can follow along.
+In today's lesson we will do some analysis of Twitter data!
+If you want to follow along with the videos of this lesson, you can use [this notebook](https://github.com/talkpython/100daysofcode-with-python-course/blob/master/days/58-60-twitter-api/twitter-api.ipynb).

 ## Day 1: Retrieving tweets with Tweepy